ddovbii/colony-workshop/content/intro/40_topics.md

 weight: 4
 ---

-### * simple approach to model and deploy complex applications in AWS.
+### * A simple approach to model and deploy complex applications in AWS.

 ### * How to increase your developer's productivity with self-service and DevOps ready integrations.